Kung Fu Panda 4 (soundtrack): Development

 Hans Zimmer returned to score music for Kung Fu Panda 4 after doing the same for the predecessors; his protégé Steve Mazzaro also served as a co-composer of the film; the duo had previously worked together in The Amazing Spider-Man 2 (2014), The Boss Baby (2017), The SpongeBob Movie: Sponge on the Run (2020), The Boss Baby: Family Business and Army of Thieves (2021).
 Like the predecessors, Zimmer and Mazzaro used Chinese instruments for the score to provide authenticity as well as blending it with pop songs.
 Zimmer employed an 80-piece orchestra for recording the film score.
-Tenacious D covered the 1998 single "...Baby One More Time" by Britney Spears for the film.
-According to Jack Black, who voiced the titular role of Po, he wanted the song in particular "because it's kind of in the vein of kung fu".
+The rock duo Tenacious D covered the 1998 single "...Baby One More Time" by Britney Spears for the film.
+According to Jack Black, who is part of Tenacious D and voiced the titular role of Po, he wanted the song in particular "because it's kind of in the vein of kung fu".
 The soundtrack was released under the Back Lot Music label on March 8, 2024.